kubeflow/kfp-tekton/.github/ISSUE_TEMPLATE/questions.md

 ---
-name: Questions about this project
+name: Question
-about: Ask anything you want to know or confusion about this project
+about: Ask a question about this project

 ---